HIV/AIDS in Bolivia: National response

 The Government of Bolivia has made a political commitment to confront the HIV/AIDS epidemic.
-However, its allocation of resources to its national STI/HIV/AIDS program has been uneven, and sustainability is not guaranteed.
+Its allocation of resources to its national STI/HIV/AIDS program has been uneven, and sustainability is not guaranteed.
 The low levels of HIV funding are due to the limitations of Bolivia’s health system, which reaches only about 70 percent of the population, and the more immediate threats of other infectious diseases – tuberculosis, malaria, Chagas disease, leishmaniasis, dengue fever, and yellow fever – that demand the majority of Bolivia’s health funds.

-Nonetheless, the government consistently signals its dedication to confronting the epidemic.
+The government consistently signals its dedication to confronting the epidemic.
 The most recent example is the joint signing in February 2007 of an agreement to implement the Adoption of Attitudes and Practices to Prevent HIV-AIDS at the Interior of the Armed Forces project by the Ministry of National Defense, the Ministry of Health and Sports, the Commander-In-Chief of the Armed Forces, and UNAIDS.

 Bolivia has been able to mobilise support from the international community, and a large proportion of its funding comes from external sources.
 For instance, the UN Theme Group and the UNAIDS Country Coordinator support projects targeting vulnerable populations.
-However, coverage of HIV services to vulnerable groups is low, reaching only 3 percent of MSM and 30 percent of sex workers.
+Coverage of HIV services to vulnerable groups is low, reaching only 3 percent of MSM and 30 percent of sex workers.
 The Global Fund to Fight AIDS, Tuberculosis and Malaria targets HIV-infected and -affected individuals in nine provinces for integral care, including anti-retroviral treatment (ART); laboratory and psychological support; and treatment of opportunistic illnesses.
-Currently, however, ART reaches only 24 percent of the target population of people living with HIV/AIDS (PLWHA).
+Currently, ART reaches only 24 percent of the target population of people living with HIV/AIDS (PLWHA).

 Bolivia is a partner in the Brazil+7 initiative, a UNICEF-, UNAIDS-, and Brazilian-led effort dedicated to expanding HIV/AIDS prevention, treatment, and care for pregnant women and young people; to offering universal access to ART for PLWHA; and to ensuring universal access to services for prevention of mother-to-child transmission (PMTCT).
 The other partner countries are São Tomé and Príncipe, Nicaragua, Paraguay, Cape Verde, Guinea-Bissau, and East Timor.